 1. Natural medicine roots run deep

 Naturopathic medicine honors and incorporates the oldest medical approaches, and blends them with the latest advances in medical science.
 Natural medicine has been used throughout most of human history.
 In many cultures, the elders are revered as the keepers of history and a source of wisdom.
-The nature cure philosophy has been around since the beginning of medicine.
+The practice of nature cure has been around since the beginning of medicine.
 Naturopathic principles date back to the ancient Greek physician and “Father of Medicine.”
 Hippocrates believed in using food as medicine, treating the whole person, and incorporating lifestyle changes like exercise to improve health.
 Sound familiar?
-It should, that’s naturopathic medicine in a nutshell!
+It should, that is naturopathic medicine in a nutshell!

 2. Naturopathic medicine is a partnership

 Naturopathic medicine is among the finest examples of a health-focused, patient-centered therapeutic relationship.
 Rather than spending mere minutes reviewing a patient’s set of symptoms, naturopathic doctors work to truly excavate the layers to uncover the root cause of a disease.
-The doctor and patient meet for extended periods of time (1-2 hours is not uncommon) to discuss the patient’s unique story including their medical history, environment, lifestyle, diet, spiritual concerns and anything else that helps to paint the picture of the patient’s health on a deep level.
-The ultimate goal is to design a plan that goes beyond simply treating symptoms and considers the whole person to use the least amount of force necessary to remove the cause of illness.
+The doctor and patient meet for extended periods of time (one-two hours is not uncommon) to discuss the patient’s unique story including their medical history, environment, lifestyle, diet, spiritual concerns and anything else that helps to paint the picture of the patient’s health on a deep level.
+The ultimate goal is to design a plan that goes beyond treating symptoms and considers the whole person to use the least amount of force necessary to remove the cause of illness.

 3. Naturopathic medicine is proactive